Education for Sustainable Development

 The University is a leader in academic research into climate change and the effects it has on the planet.
 One of the University's five key research themes is the Environment and more information on the work being done to understand and tackle the issues we face today can be found here

-Estates and Facilities work closely with academic colleagues and students from across the University to support the work they are doing.
+Estates work closely with academic colleagues and students from across the University to support the work they are doing.
 This can include helping to develop projects about issues we face at Reading, putting students in contact with key stakeholders or providing data for students to analyse whether that be around energy, waste or travel.

 We are always keen to use conclusions from student reports to improve sustainability at the University.
-Below are some examples of studies that have directly impacted energy and environmental management at the University.
+Below are some examples of studies that have directly impacted energy and environmental management at the University:

-A study of lighting controls in the Chancellors Building by a student from the School of the Built Environment and overseen by Professor Li Shao in 2018 helped inform us about the optimum time delay for lights to switch off after sensing no movement.
+Optimising lighting controls – a study of lighting controls in the Chancellors Building by a student from the School of the Built Environment and overseen by Professor Li Shao in 2018 helped inform us about the optimum time delay for lights to switch off after sensing no movement.
 (Credit - Wesley Tang)